leonardomaccari/fromdiff/README.md

-# A python "From:" email field similarity scorer.
+# A python "From:" email field similarity scorer and aggregator.

-If you have a bunch of emails and you want to identify the sender of the email, even if he uses slightly different "From" fields, this code can help you.
+If you have a mailbox and you want to parse its contents, in some cases you want to uniquely identity the people sending the emails, merging eventual variations of the "From" field they use, which varies depending on time, device, etc...
+This code helps you doing that.

 ## Input & Output
 It takes as input a JSON file, containing a list of "From:" fields in